niyatisingal/rag-nsingal/docs/summarization.md

 ## 4. Notes and Best Practices

 - Summarization is only available if `generate_summary` was set to `true` during document upload.
-- If you request a summary for a document that was not ingested with summarization enabled, the summary will not be available.
+- If you request a summary for a document that was not ingested with summarization enabled, you'll receive a `NOT_FOUND` status.
-- Use the `blocking` parameter to control whether your request waits for summary generation or returns immediately.
+- Use the `blocking` parameter to control whether your request waits for summary generation or returns immediately with the current status.
-- The summary is pre-generated and stored in minio database; repeated requests for the same document will return the same summary unless the document is re-uploaded or updated.
+- The summary is pre-generated and stored in MinIO; repeated requests for the same document will return the same summary unless the document is re-uploaded or updated.
 - For optimal performance, adjust `SUMMARY_LLM_MAX_CHUNK_LENGTH` based on your model's context window and available resources.
 - Larger chunk sizes generally produce better summaries but require more memory and processing time.
+- **Status Tracking**: Monitor summary generation progress in real-time using the `GET /summary` endpoint.
+The `IN_PROGRESS` status includes chunk-level progress (e.g., "Processing chunk 3/5").
+- **Redis Requirement**: For status tracking to work across services, ensure Redis is configured and accessible to both ingestor and RAG servers.
+Without Redis, summaries will still be generated but status tracking will be unavailable.
+- **Timeout Handling**: When using `blocking=true`, set an appropriate timeout based on your document size.
+Large documents may take several minutes to summarize.

 ## 5. API Reference